If transracial was actually a “thing”, for all intents and purposes I could be classified as just that.

 Fast forward a few years.
 I am now 11 and in 6th grade, I moved to Brighton, Michigan, just down the street from the Grand Dragon of the KKK.
 The year is 1986.

-I would get up at 5 am every morning, and spend at least 1.5 hours straightening my hair, attempting to destroy any evidence of the terrible sickness I had been told I had, which was simply the unfortunate experience of being born with “black blood”.
+I would get up at 5 am every morning, and spend at least 1.5 hours straightening my hair, attempting to destroy any evidence of the terrible sickness I had been told I had, which was simply the unfortunate experience of being born biracial and with “black blood”.

 But no matter how many toxic chemicals I poured on my head, no matter how many scalp burns I suffered from hot irons, there was simply no erasing the stain of my heritage, in the eyes of these upper middle class White people.